AP-gh01/April-Paudel-github.io-Page/index.md

 Estrella - 28019, Moratalaz - Madrid

 **Because of the current sittuation due to Covid it is highly recomendable to have an appointment, or if not we may not be able to attend you.*
-For appointment visit us at: www.backfireentertainment.com/contact/support/appointment / Customers are requested to cancel the appointment in case of your inadequate absence.
+For appointment visit us at: www.backfireentertainment.com/contact/support/appointment / Customers are requested to cancel the appointment in case of your inconvenience.